-- a) this policy is reviewed at least annually - b) the policy is up to date, covers all aspects of current technology use, and that the policy is effective in managing any E-safety incidents - c) E-safety and data protection training throughout the school is planned, up to date and appropriate for the recipients, e.g. pupils, all staff, senior leadership team and parents - d) all E-safety and data protection incidents are reported promptly and dealt with appropriately - e) the E-safety officer and other relevant staff receive suitable training to enable them to carry out their E-safety roles and train other colleagues, as relevant - f) there is full awareness of the safeguarding procedures to be followed in the event of an E-safety incident - g) there is a full awareness of the data protection procedures to be followed in the event of a data breach (see the Data Protection Policy) - h) she or he keeps up-to-date with the latest advice and guidance on the subject of E-safety and data protection.
+- a) this policy is reviewed at least annually - b) the policy is up to date, covers all aspects of current technology use, and that the policy is effective in managing any e-safety incidents - c) e-safety and data protection training throughout the school is planned, up to date and appropriate for the recipients, e.g. all pupils, staff, the senior leadership team and parents - d) all e-safety and data protection incidents are reported promptly and dealt with appropriately - e) the e-safety officer and other relevant staff receive suitable training to enable them to carry out their e-safety roles and train other colleagues, as relevant - f) there is full awareness of the safeguarding procedures to be followed in the event of an e-safety incident - g) there is a full awareness of the data protection procedures to be followed in the event of a data breach (see the Data Protection Policy) - h) she or he keeps up-to-date with the latest advice and guidance on the subject of e-safety and data protection.